-- 4. Fill out the New Service window as follows: - In the Name field, type any descriptive name for your service. - In the Origin Server Address field, type the full URL of your S3 web bucket (e.g., <yourbucket>.s3.amazonaws.com) and leave the default port as 80. - In the Domain Name field, type the hostname you want to use as the URL (e.g., cdn.example.com). - 5.
+- 4. Fill out the New Service window as follows: - In the Name field, type any descriptive name for your service. - In the Origin Server Address field, type s3.amazonaws.com.
+In the port field, you can type either 80 for HTTP or 443 for HTTPS. - In the Domain Name field, type the hostname you want to use as the URL (e.g., cdn.example.com). - 5.
 Click the Create button.
 A new service appears in the list of services available.

-Now that the service is created you will need to set the Default Host to the name of yourbucket.s3.amazonaws.com following the steps below:
+Now that the service is created, you will need to set the Default Host to yourbucket>.s3.amazonaws.com by following the steps below:

 - 1. Click the configure tab to access the control panel. - 2.
 Select the new service you just created from the Service menu. - 3.
-Click the blue Configure button to the right of the service name.
+Click the blue Configure button to the right of the service name. - 4.
+Click the Settings section to access the Default Settings area.

-5. In the Default Host field, type the hostname for your S3 bucket again.
-For example, <pourbucket>.s3.amazonaws.com.
+5. In the Default Host field, type the hostname of your S3 bucket.
+For example, <yourbucket>.s3.amazonaws.com.